msawangwan/deploy/README.md

   * also assumes you have the docker dameon listening on the default unix socket
     * for those of you listening at home, that's: `/var/run/docker.sock`
 * pull the repo
-  * if you're NOT using private repos, skip these nested bullet points, otherwise ...
+  * if you're NOT using private repos, skip these two nested bullet points, otherwise ...
     * in the project root `mkdir secret && touch github.auth.json`
     * edit file to look like: